Lebanon Valley College: Academics

-LVC offers more than 40 majors of study, as well as graduate and doctorate programs.
-Additionally, students may study abroad in Argentina, China, Dominican Republic, England, France, Germany, Italy, New Zealand, Northern Ireland, and Spain, as well as at domestic programs in Philadelphia and Washington, D.C.
+LVC offers more than 45 undergraduate majors, 11 graduate programs, and 10 graduate certificate programs.
+Students can also study abroad for a semester in England, Germany, Ireland, Italy, New Zealand, Northern Ireland, and Spain; or pursue a short-term program in Canada, Costa Rica, Germany, Italy, the Netherlands, Poland, and Spain, with new options for Northern Ireland and Scotland in summer 2024.
+The institution also offers domestic programs in Boston and Washington, D.C.

 Athletics

-Lebanon Valley College is a member of NCAA Division III, competing in the MAC Commonwealth.
+Lebanon Valley College is a member of NCAA Division III, competing in the MAC Freedom.
 LVC offers 26 intercollegiate sports, including Pennsylvania's first varsity eSports program, which competes in the National Association of Collegiate Esports.
 The athletic program began in 1893 with baseball and then football in 1897.
 Men's and women's basketball were introduced in 1904.
 LVC's teams are called the Flying Dutchmen, and its mascot is the Dutchman.